On this page

 How much do they charge?
-Want to understand why it maybe worthwhile using one?
-All your questions answered right here.
+Want to understand why it may be worthwhile using one?
+All your questions are answered right here.

 A bridging loan broker is a professional who helps individuals and businesses secure bridging loans.
-Bridging loans are short-term loans that are used to cover the gap in a person or company's financing.
-Finance brokers aim to either save you money or make you money, helping you find the best bridging loan for your needs and ensure you get the best deal possible.
+Bridging loans are short-term loans used to cover the gap in a person or company's financing.
+Finance brokers aim to either save you money or make you money, helping you find the best bridging loan for your needs and ensuring you get the best deal possible.

 Pros and cons of using a bridging loan broker